What is the Registration Development Agreement?

 Baptist Whānau Engagement

-This engagement aligns to the value of of associating together as a collective of faith communities seeking to bring gospel renewal to people and places.
+This engagement aligns to the value of associating together as a collective of faith communities seeking to bring gospel renewal to people and places.

 The Baptist Whānau Engagement requirements are dependent on the hours you are working and the category of registration you are applying under.
 To help you determine what’s required for your situation, the following may assist.